Meteroid Helps You Design Billable Metrics That Reflect Your Business Model

 Once defined, billable metrics become reusable building blocks across your Plans.

-Each billable metric in Meteroid can be aggregated using the method that fits your business model:
+Each billable metric can be aggregated using the method that fits your business model:

 Sum